newtonneto/react-challenge-skills/README.md

 ```

 - name: a string that identifies the component;
-- label: a string to identifies the component visually;
+- label: a string to identify the component visually;
 - placeholder: optional property to explain the field;
 - required: define if that input is mandatory or not for submit;
 - type: defines what component will be rendered;